HuangDDU/HuangDDU.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Single Cell Omics Algorithm for Cell Fate Prediction
+  - Machine Learning
   - Bioinformatics
-  - scRNA-seq
-  - Deep Learning
-  - Graph Mining

 # Education to show in About widget
 education: